 Things to take into consideration when acquiring data:

-The two servers involved in the acquisition are specified in the top region of the Content Cart dialog.
-The source server is automatically determined, based on the residence of the Item Revision(s) you have specified to acquire.
-The target server will be the one that you are currently signed into.
-If connected to multiple servers, click on the target server's name, or on the control to its right, to access a drop-down listing of currently connected servers.
-Switch servers as required.
+The two Workspaces involved in the acquisition are specified in the top region of the Content Cart dialog.
+The source Workspace is automatically determined, based on the residence of the Item Revision(s) you have specified to acquire.
+The target Workspace will be the one that you are currently signed into.
+If connected to multiple Workspaces, click on the target Workspace's name, or on the control to its right, to access a drop-down listing of currently connected Workspaces.
+Switch Workspaces as required.

-Specification of the source and target servers, involved in the acquisition.
+Specification of the source and target Workspaces, involved in the acquisition.

 Naming the Cart

-Acquired data from the source server will be copied into new revisions of Items in the target server.
-By default, these Items will be located in a defined, and newly-created folder structure within that server.
+Acquired data from the source Workspace will be copied into new revisions of Items in the target Workspace.
+By default, these Items will be located in a defined, and newly-created folder structure within that Workspace.
 The top-level folder for this acquired content is named using the name of the cart itself.
 The default name is in the format

 Content Cart - <Current Date> - <Current Time>, and is determined at the moment the cart is accessed.
 This can be changed to a more meaningful name as required by clicking the Change control, to the right of the cart's name.

 Use the subsequent Content Cart Name Selection dialog to directly enter the preferred name for the cart.
-Alternatively, you can choose a folder in the target server, into which content on the Cart is to be delivered.
-This can be an existing folder, or a completely new one, created on-the-fly.
-Browse to, and select an existing folder for the cart, using the Choose Folder dialog - accessed by clicking the button, at the far right of the Content Cart Name field.
+Alternatively, you can choose a folder in the target Workspace, into which content on the Cart is to be delivered.
+This can be an existing folder, or a completely new one created on the fly.
+Browse to, and select an existing folder for the cart, using the Choose Folder dialog – accessed by clicking the button, at the far right of the Content Cart Name field.
 Or, create a new folder within the folder structure, using commands from the right-click menu.

 Specifying Items to Acquire

-The main area of the Content Cart dialog presents an 'acquisition grid' - listing all Item Revisions that you have chosen to acquire from the source server.
-Any number of Data Item Revisions can be 'loaded' onto the Content Cart for acquisition from the source server.
-Initial access to the cart loads it with the Item Revision(s) that were selected in the source server at the time of access, but any number of additional Items can be loaded.
-To do so, click the Add More Items control at the top-right of the dialog and choose the Select entry to access the Choose Item dialog.
-From here you can browse the source server for more Items.
+The main area of the Content Cart dialog presents an 'acquisition grid' – listing all Item Revisions that you have chosen to acquire from the source Workspace.
+Any number of Data Item Revisions can be 'loaded' onto the Content Cart for acquisition from the source Workspace.
+Initial access to the cart loads it with the Item Revision(s) that were selected in the source Workspace at the time of access, but any number of additional Items can be loaded.
+To do so, click the Add More Items control at the top-right of the dialog and choose the Select entry to access the Choose Item dialog (a 'trimmed-down' version of the Explorer panel).
+From here you can browse the source Workspace for more Items.
 Remember, you can choose to add:

 - A single specific revision of an Item.